turi-code/userguide/deployment/pred-on-premises.md

 * On Windows, when I use a local directory for `ps_path`, the client can't find it.
 This is likely due to the fact that the file path in the Docker Quickstart Terminal follows Unix convention (IE, /c/...) rather than Windows convention (C:\\...)
 All you need to do is translate the path appropriately.

-Please contact us if you need further help.
+Please contact us if you need further help at <support@dato.com>.